shamzen13/Agent-Project/README.md

 # Agent Projects

-Building toward an autonomous AI agent that reads theology and politics, forms its own ideologies, and posts them to Instagram (this feature might not apply since its not cost effective but the code should work once paid for)
+Building toward an autonomous AI agent that reads theology and politics, forms its own ideologies, and posts them to Instagram.

 This repo documents the build — each mini project teaches one core skill.

 ---

-## Mini Project 1 — News Fetcher Agent
+##  Project 1 — News Fetcher Agent
 `NewsFetcherAgent/`

 Pulls articles from theology and politics sources via RSS feeds and NewsAPI.
 Cleans the text and stores everything in a local SQLite database on a timed schedule.